Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 ![commonAncestors-1](./img/commonAncestors-1.svg)

-If we find the ancestors of `"adjustment"`, we should get `"[adjustment, alteration, event, happening, modification, natural_event, occurrence, occurent]"`, as shown in the graph below.
+If we find the ancestors of `"adjustment"`, we should get `"[adjustment, alteration, event, happening, modification, natural_event, occurrence, occurrent]"`, as shown in the graph below.

 ![commonAncestors-2](./img/commonAncestors-2.svg)